-Relatively little research is available on the wellbeing of the large population of visually impaired or blind adults in Vietnam.
+Relatively little research is available on the well-being of the large population of visually impaired or blind adults in Vietnam.
 Global Volunteers’ partner, Blind-Link, a social entrepreneurship program, professionally trains blind young Vietnamese adults for a career in massage therapy, affording them the opportunity to significantly elevate their lives.
 In this interview, two Blind-Link staff describe their trajectory from students to full-time workers.
 No special skills are required to change a life through English lessons!
-Whether you have a teaching background or none at all, your patience, enthusiasm and compassion are your greatest resources in simple conversational English classes.
+Whether you have a teaching background or none, your patience, enthusiasm, and compassion are your greatest resources in simple conversational English classes.
 You CAN make a difference.
 Read on to learn how.

 Blind-Link Helps Build Futures

-The lack of basic eye care services for people living with visual impairments in Vietnam means students lag behind at school, and often become solely dependent on their families.
+The lack of primary eye care services for people with visual impairments in Vietnam means students lag at school and often become solely dependent on their families.
 Only 8% of Vietnamese visually impaired individuals attend school, 15% attend training courses, and 20% have jobs.
 Many are under-employed.
-It’s clear that visually impaired children and adults have not been enabled to develop their full potential.
+Visually impaired children and adults have not been enabled to develop their full potential.
 That’s the problem Blind-Link was founded to tackle.

 Blind-Link and the three private, non-profit Omamori Spas in Hanoi, Vietnam, together prepare young adults who live with visual impairments to become self-supporting massage therapists and service managers.
 Through innovative training techniques, including English instruction supported by Global Volunteers, the students advance to acquire skills to work at a sustainable, fair wage.

 Nguyễn Thị Nguyệt, Director of Massage Training Program at Blind-Link

-Before joining the Omamori Spa, she was working as a professional massage therapist as well as massage teacher.
-Thanks to her skilled massage techniques and her great sensitive hands, Nguyet soon became one of the center’s best therapists.
+Before joining the Omamori Spa, she worked as a professional massage therapist and massage teacher.
+Thanks to her skilled massage techniques and great sensitive hands, Nguyet soon became one of the center’s best therapists.
 By browsing the internet, she found Omamori Spa.
-Inspired by the social entrepreneurship model that motives the spa, she applied to teach new trainees.
+Inspired by the social entrepreneurship model that motivates the spa, she applied to teach new trainees.